cookieofcode/LabAssistVision/README.md

 ## License

-Lab Vision is open for use in compliance with MIT License.
+Lab Vision is open for use in compliance with the [MIT License](LICENSE).
 The grayscale shader for the video display is adapted from [HoloLensARTookit](https://github.com/qian256/HoloLensARToolKit), which is licensed under GNU Lesser General Public License v3.0.